Mayfly Madness: Welsh Mayfly Fishing Rivers

 Danica mayfly are a big food item that really make the trout take notice.
 When they are on the water expect explosive takes and some of the best surface fly fishing of the year.

 The mayfly hatch typically runs from the end of May until the middle of June.
-However, this year (2021) has been unseasonably cold and wet, so the mayfly fishing has only just kicked off as I write this article.
-It looks like mayfly hatch could carry on through the whole of June providing some first-class dry fly fishing.
+However, during years with an unseasonably cold and wet start, the mayfly fishing can sometimes be a bit later and can carry on through the whole of June, providing some first-class dry fly fishing.

 Forming the border between England and Wales for most of its length the Monnow offers fantastic wild trout fishing.
 And you’ll struggle to find a prettier river anywhere.
 This tributary of the Wye is a lot smaller and intimate than the main river and has ample fish holding pools, riffles and in-stream cover which provides excellent habitat for wild trout.

 The river has been enhanced further by the hard work of the Monnow Rivers Association making it a first-class trout stream.
 The Monnow has been a ‘closed shop’ until fairly recently, but there are excellent stretches now available on the Fishing Passport, who offer Wild Stream beats on the upper river plus several premium beats lower down such as Skenfrith.
 Welsh angling clubs such as Gwent Angling Society, Glamorgan Anglers and Monmouth AA also have good stretches worth fishing at mayfly time.

 It may surprise some to hear that the Usk has a Danica mayfly hatch.
 It does, and in recent years it has been going from strength to strength, perhaps due to increased sedimentation in the river.